Sharing Worship & Christian Values

 Worship is fundamental to life at St. John’s Stonefold.
 The former St. John’s church is now a residence and our links are with St James’s church, Haslingden.

 Daily worship follows structured themes and is delivered in a variety of ways.
-Miss Brady, as Headteacher, delivers worship on Monday to start each week as a school family, and Mrs Mussell ends the week with a celebration worship with the whole school.
-Clergy, Father David and Father Andrew and other staff members deliver Tuesday and Wednesday worship in class, so that all staff are involved in planning and delivering worship, enhancing the family atmosphere.
-Hymns, both modern and traditional, are a key part of school life and are practised on Thursday mornings.
-Father David and Father Andrew support our singing worship time each week.
+Miss Brady, as Headteacher, delivers worship on Monday to start each week as a school family, and Miss Isherwood ends the week with a celebration worship with the whole school.
+Clergy, Father David and Father Simon and other staff members deliver Wednesday worship for the whole school and in class, so that all staff are involved in planning and delivering worship, enhancing the family atmosphere.
+Hymns, both modern and traditional, are a key part of school life and are practised on Thursday mornings during Prayer and Praise.
+Father David and Father Simon support our singing worship time each week.
+On Tuesdays, our whole school worship celebrates equality, diversity and justice themes.
+This is an opportunity for the children to learn about different people, races, religions and link this new learning to our school Christian values.

 Emphasis is placed on our five key Christian values, this spell out the word ‘Eagle’ which is linked to our school symbol.

-There are a number of special services linked to key events in the Christian calendar for parents and the wider community to come and enjoy, such as Harvest Festival, Easter Worship and Christingle.
+There are a number of special services linked to key events in the Christian calendar for parents and the wider community to come and enjoy, such as Harvest Festival, Easter Worship, Christingle and Eucharist services.

-We are very proud of our status as a good Christian school, and our Diocesan inspection report is available using the link on the drop down menu for Key Information.
+We are very proud of our status as a happy Christian family school, and our Diocesan inspection report is available using the link on the drop down menu for Key Information.

 EAGLE CHRISTIAN VALUES